josharchibald/General-Assembler/System_Specification.md

 #### File Inclusion

-A file can reference another file by including it in the following format:
+A file includes another file by using following format:

-`.include <filename>`
+`.include "[path to file]"`

-The file must an assembly or include file.
+The file must an assembly or include file and the path is relative to the file that includes it.

 During assembly, the contents of the included assembly files are put in place of this pseudo operation.
 Files that have already been included by